How to Create a Strong Brand Name

 It works across multiple languages.

-In today’s connected world, most brands reach an international audience.
-It has never been more crucial that a brand name works across the globe.
+It has never been more crucial that a brand name works globally.
 Research the meaning of the name in different languages to avoid pitfalls.

 Six types of brand names